birdears/birdears/README.md

-In resume, with the *melodic interval* mode two notes are played one after the other and you have to guess the interval; with the `harmonic interval` mode, two notes are played simoutaneously (harmonically) and you should guess the interval.
+In resume, with the *melodic interval* mode two notes are played one after the other and you have to guess the interval; with the `harmonic interval` mode, two notes are played simultaneously (harmonically) and you should guess the interval.

 With the *melodic dictation* mode, more than 2 notes are played (*ie*., a